sassoftware/sasrlenv/README.md

 # sasrl-env

 ## Overview
-This package is used for communicating with a remote python environment of SAS customers.
+This package is used for communicating with a remote RL python environment of SAS customers.
 It uses the google remote procedure call (gRPC) to provide a fast communication.

 ### Installation
 The sasrl-env package needs to be installed using the following command: